Supporting Better Living Environments

 and Health Impact Assessments (HIAs) of City of Atlanta’s CARGO Study.

-Support Tool: Health Assessment Decision Support Tool
+Support Tool: Health Assessment Decision Support Tool (currently unavailable)

 Sponsor: The Pew Charitable Trusts